abuicke/tarot/qabalah/Qabalah.md

 1. This is why Malkuth on Tree of Life is drawn with four colours, equally segmented, each one representing one of the four elements on the plane of Earth.
 2. Based on [*3 basic qualities of existence: Tamas, Rajas and Satva*](https://www.youtube.com/watch?v=MsklzXQN27M) by Sadhguru
 3. From the point of view of the third-eye, seeing and creating are one and the same.
 4. "Demiourgos is Greek for 'public worker'.
-In Platonism and Gnosticism this term is used to describe a subordinate god who creates and arranges the physical world [Tiphareth] to make it conform to a rational eternal ideal [Kether]." - *A Garden of Pomegranates* (3rd Edition, p.
-13)
+In Platonism and Gnosticism this term is used to describe a subordinate god who creates and arranges the physical world [Tiphareth] to make it conform to a rational eternal ideal [Kether]." - *A Garden of Pomegranates* (3rd Edition), p.
+13
 5. Time is just another way of representing energy, it is its inversion.
 Time is a function of energy, the amount of energy something has is reflected in the amount of time it lasts.
 6. See First Law of Thermodynamics (Law of Energy Conservation)
 7. "Consciousness is awareness with choices" - Tom Campbell (See: The Lovers)